AppDaemon/appdaemon/docs/APIREFERENCE.rst

 If ``immediate`` is in use, and ``new`` and ``duration`` are both set, AppDaemon will check if the entity is already set to the new state and if so it will start the clock immediately.
 In this case, old will be ignored and when the timer triggers, it's state will be set to None.
 If new or entity are not set, ``immediate`` will be ignored.

+namespace = (optional)
+''''''''''''''''''''''

+Namespace to use for the call - see the section on namespaces for a detailed description.
+In most cases it is safe to ignore this parameter.
+The value ``global`` for namespace has special significance, and means that the callback will lsiten to state updates from any plugin.

 \*\*kwargs
 ''''''''''